AjinkyaP-09/AWS/DynamoDB/README.md

 - Those preparing for AWS Solutions Architect Associate or Developer Associate certification
 - Anyone wanting a hands-on experience with Amazon DynamoDB

----

 **Author**: Ajinkya Pame
 📧 Connect with me: [LinkedIN](https://www.linkedin.com/in/ajinkya-pame-4a752b346)

----

-> 📂 Don’t forget to check out the full document for in-depth knowledge and CLI examples.
+> 📂 Don’t forget to check out the full document for in-depth knowledge.